School Development Plan

 - (Quality of Teaching, Learning and Assessment).
 For all teaching to be at least ‘Good’ with an increase in ‘Outstanding’ teaching throughout the year.

-(Outcomes for pupils at the school).
-To raise the proportion of children meeting and exceeding age related expectations across the school.
+- (Outcomes for pupils at the school).
+To raise the proportion of children meeting and exceeding age related expectations across the school through continuing to develop the role of middle leaders in raising whole school standards.

 - A large number of observed lessons continue to be good with some outstanding features and some outstanding lessons.
 This is clearly an improving picture.
 However, in line with recommendations from Ofsted the school wants to continue to work towards a higher proportion of outstanding lessons across the school ensuring that our pupils receive the best possible provision and reach their potential.
 This target continues to be a focus for the school to ensure that an increased amount of pupils exceed expected progress, more able pupils continue to be challenged and disadvantaged children across the school make at least expected progress.